seleneledain/ipeo-project/README.md

 * warnings
 * pandas
 * seaborn
+* time

 If the project directory is organized as indicated, then the code can be run.

-The `RF_glacier.ipynb` notebook should be run first, as images a processed and features are created and saved locally.
-These same feautres are then used in the `GB_glacier.ipynb` notebook.
+The `RF_glacier.ipynb` notebook should be run first, as images are processed and features are created and saved locally.
+These same feautres are then used in the `GB_glacier.ipynb` notebook, and are loaded from memory rather than created again.

+Have fun exploring the glaciers!